Vũng Tàu: Culture

+Vũng Tàu boasts a rich and diverse culture thanks to its unique location and history of foreign influences and domestic immigration.

-Holidays and festivals
+Local traditions and festivals

+As a coastal city, Vũng Tàu's culture is deeply rooted in its connection to the sea and maritime heritage.
+Descendants of the original Tam Thắng villages in Vũng Tàu usually celebrate temple feasts, which are hosted once a year.
+A sizeable number of fishermen, particularly those living near Thắng Tam village temple also celebrate holidays related to fishing and the sea, with Lễ hội Cá Ông (Whale Festival) or Lễ hội Nghinh Ông (Whale Celebration Festival) being most prominent.
+Other festivals in the region include the Kite Festival and World Food Festival Culture.

+Sea Festivals are vibrant modern festival activities including a wide range of activities such as beach sports competition, seafood fairs, music concerts and cultural exhibitions.
+Contrary to traditional feasts, this festival is usually held in summer months and aims to promote tourism and foster community spirit.

-In Vũng Tàu, one of the most widely celebrated holidays is Lễ hội Cá Ông (Whale Holiday).
-Festivals in the region include the Kite Festival and World Food Festival Culture Australian tourists come to Vũng Tàu in August to mark the anniversary of the Battle of Long Tân.
+Australian tourists come to Vũng Tàu in August to mark the anniversary of the Battle of Long Tân.

 Religion

 As in most provinces and cities in Vietnam, Buddhism is the predominant religion.
 Mahayana Buddhism, the dominant form of the religion in Vietnam, was brought to Bà Rịa-Vũng Tàu by the Vietnamese settlers from the north at the beginning of the 17th century during the expansion of the Nguyễn lords.
 When they came bringing their original religion they built many Buddhist pagodas, temples and statues in the city.
 Three Buddhist temples in particular, Thích Ca Phật Đài, Phổ Đà Sơn Quan Âm Bồ Tát Tự Temple, and Niết Bàn Tịnh Xá temple, draw pilgrims from around the country.

 Before the area was settled by ethnic Vietnamese, the Khmer people practiced Theravada Buddhism.
 The area has some 14 Catholic wards with active services.
 A notable monument in the city is the Christ of Vũng Tàu, a large statue built by Vietnam's Catholic minority.
 It was completed in 1974, with the height of 32 metres and two outstretched arms spanning 18.4 metres.
 It is among the tallest statues of Christ in Asia.

-There has been a Russian village in Vũng Tàu ever since the Soviet era; these Russians generally worked for the Russian-Vietnamese joint venture VietSovpetro.
+There has been a Russian village in Vũng Tàu ever since the Soviet era; these Russians generally worked for the Russian-Vietnamese joint venture Vietsovpetro.
 It is believed that these "Russians", or "citizens of the former Soviet Union", were once the most dominant group of foreigners in Vũng Tàu.
 Some have remained in Vũng Tàu after the dissolution of the Soviet Union.
 They formed a parish of the Russian Orthodox Church.

 One of the Vietnamese whale worship sites, the Lăng Ông Nam Hải Whale Temple, hosts a skeleton of a whale, being respected in the name of Nam Hai General, a whale god.
 Nam Hai General is said to govern the ocean and protect people from evils, monsters, and disasters, and an annual festival is held in recognition.